kennersoft/kennerpim/docs/en/user-guide/products.md

 ![AP panel](../../_assets/products/ap-panel.jpg)

-When the [TreoDAM module](https://treodam.com) is also installed in your TreoPIM system, there is also the `Related Product Image` column additionally on this panel:
+When the [TreoDAM module](https://treodam.com) is also installed in your KennerPim system, there is also the `Related Product Image` column additionally on this panel:

 ![AP panel with DAM](../../_assets/products/ap-panel-with-dam.jpg)